Guide summary

 Expert take: This is the complete soundbar-system recommendation: bar, sub, and rears in one box.
 Its buyer value is strong because the buyer can solve the whole TV-audio problem with a single cart addition.

-Why it makes the list: 11.1.4 setup, discrete satellites, subwoofer, strong Atmos/DTS:X support, excellent value when verified in tier.
+Why it makes the list: 11.1.4 setup, discrete satellites, subwoofer, strong Atmos/DTS:X support, excellent value when the offer lines up.

 Who should buy it: Choose this if your priority is best soundbar overall and the current value keeps it in the right tier.
 This is the product card where the editor should explain the real-world setup, not just repeat specs.